luxferator/Dmixino/README.md

 # Dmixino
-In this repo you'll find everything i tested with dmixino so you can download and start using it hope you'll enjoy
+In this repo you'll find everything i tested with dmixino from codes to hardware.

+hope you will enjoy